 If you’re a Moscowvite, feel free to vote below.

 I purposely left out chain restaurants here as they fall in a rather short “Food Chain” list below this one.

 - Martin’s Square: this square has something to offer for all peeps from 20 somethings to families, dog lovers, to the aging wisely crowd.
 I’ve seen them all in this square surrounded by a wide array of good eats.
-Food-wise, there is: Bangladeshi fare (Mela) with fantastic curry dishes; pizza (Slice & Biscuit) many notches above Domino’s & great salads; pub/coffee/ice cream bar -yes, that right; all 3 in 1 place (Steam Coffee); and BBQ with amazing smokey meats, Texas style tacos, & fries to-die-for (Hoof & Trotter).
-There is a play ground to occupy the kids, a fire pit to keep you warm on cool nights, and occasional outdoor music.
+Food-wise, there is: Bangladeshi fare (Mela) with fantastic curry dishes; pizza (Slice & Biscuit) many notches above Domino’s & great salads; pub/coffee/ice cream bar -yes, that right; all 3 in 1 place (Steam Coffee); and the BBQ joint has recently closed.
+Sad, but hopefully, as we round the Covid corner, another will take it’s place.
+There is a playground to occupy the kids, a fire pit to keep you warm on cool nights, and occasional outdoor music.
 They allow dogs on leashes so even your furry family members can join the outdoor festivities.